 How Employee Engagement Drives Customer Loyalty

-By Ozan Dogruyol, Guest Relations Specialist at Hilton Worldwide
+By Ozan Dogruyol, Hospitality Executive at Hilton Worldwide

 Investing in your employees’ knowledge and happiness are sure pointers that can lead to improved business outcomes.
 To achieve this, the relationship between business owners and the customers they serve must be properly cemented and built on trust.
 This is where your employees come into play, as they are the ones who play the role of connector between customers and your business.
 However, to get them to play this role effectively, it is imperative that you adequately train and equip your staff so that they are able to engage and create experiences that eventually lead to customer loyalty.